Barbara Masekela

-Barbara Mosima Joyce Masekela (born 18 July 1941) is a South African poet, educator, and activist who has held positions of arts leadership within the African National Congress (ANC).
+Barbara Mosima Joyce Masekela OLS (born 18 July 1941) is a South African poet, educator, and activist who has held positions of arts leadership within the African National Congress (ANC).
+Nelson Mandela appointed her the first new South African Ambassador to France and UNESCO in 1995.

+Her debut memoir, Poli Poli, dedicated to her brother Hugh Masekela, was published in 2021.
+In 2023, she inaugurated the Johannesburg Festival of Women Writers.

 Early life and education

-Barbara Masekela was born on 18 July 1941 in the Alexandra Township of Johannesburg, South Africa.
-The second of four children born to Pauline and Thomas Masekela, her older brother Hugh Masekela grew up to be an accomplished jazz musician.
-As an infant, she was sent to live with her grandmother in Witbank (which is now known as EMalahleni).
+Barbara Masekela was born on 18 July 1941 in the Alexandra Township of Johannesburg, South Africa, the second of four children born to Pauline and Thomas Masekela.
+Her father had been an artist; her older brother Hugh Masekela grew up to be an accomplished jazz musician.
+As an infant, she was sent to live with her grandmother in Witbank (now known as EMalahleni).
 At the age of 10, Barbara returned to Alexandra Township to attend Saint-Michael's Anglican School.
 Her parents fostered a politically conscious household; from an early age Barbara was knowledgeable about the political climate of South Africa.
 While attending Inanda Girls’ Seminary in Durban, she had the opportunity to meet many of South African civil rights activists, such as ANC leader Albert Luthuli, which would shape her future political and educational careers.
-In 1960 Masekela completed her high school education and went on to work at the New Age newspaper.
+In 1960, Masekela completed her high school education and went on to work at the New Age newspaper.

-After six months she enrolled in the Basutoland campus of the University of Basutoland, Bechuanaland and Swaziland.
-After one semester at the university she moved to Ghana to help the newly independent country introduce Western-style methods of learning.
-In February 1963 Masekela contracted tuberculosis and was then sent to the United Kingdom, where she received treatment over the next year.
-After she was rehabilitated she stayed in the UK for a few months before moving to New York City in 1965, where she enrolled in Fordham University.
+Six months later, she enrolled in the Basutoland campus of the University of Basutoland, Bechuanaland and Swaziland.
+After one semester at the university, she moved to Ghana to help the newly independent country introduce Western-style methods of learning.
+In February 1963, Masekela contracted tuberculosis and was then sent to the United Kingdom, where she received treatment over the next year.
+After she was rehabilitated, she stayed in the UK for a few months, before moving IN 1965 to New York City, where she enrolled in Fordham University.
 Her educational career at Fordham University was short-lived; in her Anthropology classes she experienced racism from her professors, who considered non-Western societies to be primitive and uncivilized.
 Masekela fell ill again and returned to Africa, continuing her education at the University of Zambia in 1967.

-During her third year at the University of Zambia she was in a car accident; the resulting injuries forced her to stay with her brother in California until she recuperated.
-After her injuries had healed she stayed in the United States to finish her BA degree with a major in English from the Ohio State University in 1971.
-In 1972 she began teaching at Staten Island Community College.
+While in her third year at the University of Zambia, she was in a car accident; the resulting injuries forced her to stay with her brother in California until she recuperated.
+After her injuries had healed, she remained in the United States to finish her BA degree with a major in English from Ohio University in 1971.
+In 1972, she began teaching at Staten Island Community College.
 In 1973, she moved on to teaching English literature at Rutgers University until 1982.
-During her time at Rutgers she only took a leave of absence to complete her master's degree in 1976.
+During her time at Rutgers, she only took a leave of absence to complete her master's degree in 1976.